17 years old and from Gambia.

 Yeussupha’s journey is unknown.

-So I heard Yeussupha.
-I saw him drop his head in distress.
-With my focus on the others, it felt like it was coming from a place of boredom––at wanting this interview to be over so he could march on with his day.
+I saw Yeussupha drop his head in distress.
 Prince finished his story.
-Destiny finished his; it was flecked with those tsk sounds that signal an awareness, a reliving of a thing you couldn’t believe you could endure.
+Destiny finished his; it was flecked with those tsk sounds that signal an awareness, a reliving of a thing you couldn’t believe could happen.

 Tsk: disbelief, wincing at the memory, the human horrors.
 It continued until I asked my first question to Souleman.
 The guys told me he spoke French and Mandinka; Yeussupha would have to translate.

-Souleman’s interview ended, and Yeussupha’s never began.
 I held his hand and told him he didn’t have to speak.
-I held his hand and he cried harder.
-I told him it wasn’t right what happened to him and that I was there to listen to him, and he squeezed my hard harder.
+He cried harder.
+I told him it wasn’t right what happened to him and that I was there to listen, and he squeezed my hard harder.

 “He came from prison.
-He came outside from prison just last month,” Prince interrupted.
+He came outside from prison just last month,” Prince said.
 “It had been one year in prison.”
-Prince met him there.
+Prince knows because he met him there.

-I held a seventeen-year-old as he cried recalling misery no human should ever have to see.
-Yeussupha caught his breath, and we all stared at each other, and away into the sky, as I told them to never feel shame about releasing the pain they have inside from the things they’ve seen, from what's been done to them.
+Yeussupha caught his breath.
+We all stared at each other, and then away into the sky.
+I told them to never feel shame about releasing the pain of the things that they’ve seen and that have been done to them.

-They posed for pictures that I would be able to share with you, so you would know who they are.
-When the table calmed down, they wanted to do that.
+They posed for pictures so that I would be able to show you who they are.
+When they calmed down they wanted to do that.

-We can assume Yeussupha crossed the same six countries as most other Gambians: The Gambia, Senegal, Mali, Burkina Faso, and Niger and the Sahara desert, but it cannot be confirmed.
+We can assume Yeussupha crossed the same six countries as most other Gambians: The Gambia, Senegal, Mali, Burkina Faso, and Niger and the Sahara desert, but I cannot confirm it.
 We know he was in Libya because of what Prince told us about his captivity there, before he escaped to the coast outside of Tripoli.

 He crossed the Mediterranean Sea in mid-April, was rescued, and arrived in Lampedusa Easter weekend 2017.